-|Sponsored By: Brenda D Forman, Clerk of the Courts|
+|Sponsored By: State Attorney in collaboration with Clerk of the Courts|

 Sheriff Scott Israel, Chief Judge Jack Tuter and Clerk of Courts Brenda Forman renew their warnings of an ongoing jury duty scam that has been reported in South Florida.
 The scam involves threats of fines and even jail time.